davidarnold/negatronic/README.md

 ## Using the software

 Requires Scala 2.11.8 and SBT 0.13.11.
-No other libraries are needed.
+[ScalaTest](http://www.scalatest.org) is required to run tests.
+No other libraries are required.

 To run unit tests, execute `sbt test` in the project directory.